Chukwuebuka Godrick

-Chukwuebuka Jason "Chu" Godrick (born October 11, 2000) is a Nigerian professional American football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
+Chukwuebuka Jason "Chu" Godrick (born October 11, 2000) is a Nigerian professional American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
 He was recruited through the NFL's International Player Pathway (IPP) program.

 Early life

-Godrick was born in Aguleri, Nigeria and began his sports venture playing basketball through the Christian Program called Educational Basketball established in Lagos.
+Godrick was born in Lagos, Nigeria and began his sports venture playing basketball through the Christian Program called Educational Basketball established in Lagos.
 When his potential for football was discovered, Godrick entered the International Player Pathway (IPP) program and began training in 2022 at the L.Bentley O-line Performance facility founded by former NFL player LeCharles Bentley in Chandler, Arizona.

 Professional career

+Kansas City Chiefs

 Godrick began his professional career in the NFL as a member of the Kansas City Chiefs team in 2023.
 He was briefly assigned to the team's practice squad before his release at the end of August 2023.
 He was re-signed by the Chiefs on August 28, 2024.
 The following year, Godrick was named part of the practice squad following the completion of the 2025 season's active roster.
+After being elevated from the practice squad, Godrick made his NFL debut in Week 15 upon an injury to right tackle Jaylon Moore.
+He started the next 3 games, being signed to the active roster on December 20.

+On August 30, 2026, Chukwuebuka was waived by the Chiefs as part of final roster cuts.

+Miami Dolphins

+On August 31, 2026, Godrick was claimed off waivers by the Miami Dolphins.